rstemmer/musicdb/docs/source/usage/webui.rst

 Depending on the modes, the Views of the UI change.
 The following modes exist:

-#. *audio mode*: Default mode.
-You collection of Albums are presented in this mode.
+#. *Audio Mode*: Default mode.
+Your collection of music albums are presented in this mode.
-#. *video mode*: (This mode is experimental and does not work yet)
+#. *Video Mode*: (This mode is experimental and does not work yet)
-#. *settings mode*: Provides several views to manage MusicDB and your Music Collection
+#. *Settings Mode*: Provides several views to manage MusicDB and your Music Collection

 The following sections describe the modes and their views.